GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-cascade/index.md

 This is another asset!
 ```

-The build produces four JavaScript bundles and a text file, all with hashed URLs.
+The build produces four JavaScript bundles and two text files, all with hashed URLs.
 There should be bundles for the `index.<hash>.js` and `profile.<hash>.js` "routes", another for their `logCaps()` dependency, and a fourth for `lazy.js`.

 To pass this test: